Miss Elizabeth: Managing Lex Luger (1999–2000)

+Later career (2002)

 Elizabeth was advertised to make her first wrestling appearance on television since her departure from WCW in 2000 during the World Wrestling All-Stars tour of Europe in November 2002 and December 2002 alongside Luger.
 She accompanied Luger on the tour overseas, but did not appear on a single show.
 Elizabeth never made another wrestling appearance on television after she left WCW.
 Lex Luger ended up winning and losing the WWA World Heavyweight Championship in matches with Sting during the tour.